nazarhktwitch/PyTorrent/README.md

     RSS Feeds: Automatically fetch and download new torrents from an RSS feed.
     Chat Server: A simple built-in chat feature for communication between clients (optional).

-Installation
+# Installation

 Requirements

     Python 3.x
     libtorrent library
     feedparser library

-Installing Dependencies
+# Installing Dependencies

 To get started, you need to install the required libraries:

 pip install python-libtorrent feedparser

+Or (After clonning):

+pip install -r requirements.txt

-Clone the Repository
+## Clone the Repository

 Clone the PyTorrent repository to your local machine:

 git clone https://github.com/nazarhktwitch/PyTorrent
 cd PyTorrent

-Usage
+# Usage

 Running the Torrent Client

 To start the torrent client, you can either provide a magnet link or a torrent file to begin downloading.
 For example: